AdrianAntonescu/bookmarks-app/README.md

 ## App description

+The app is responsive and can be used in both web and mobile browsers.

-The Bookmarker app lets you save and edit bookmarks of favourite websites.
+The Bookmarker app lets you view, save and edit bookmarks of favourite websites.

 You can view the bookmarks as a list and edit them one by one.